jumpinjackie/fusion-next/README.md

 Building fusion-next on top of dojo toolkit gives us a proverbial kitchen sink of UI components, DOM, event, AJAX, effects and animation libraries all through the power of AMD modules, allowing us to pick and choose the bits we're after.

+dojo also includes a rich set of charting/graphic/reporting components which opens up new possibilities in Fusion applications.

 But more importantly, building on top of dojo toolkit gives us a more stable, mature and *actively supported/maintained* foundation going forward.

 Project Goals/Aims